As Singapore's high-cost economy restructures, some short-term pain

 “Restructuring is impacting manufacturing disproportionately and accelerating the shift towards a services-based economy,” said Bank of America Merrill Lynch economist Chua Hak Bin.

-Output of electronics rose 2.2 percent in January-August from a year ago, lagging the 5.0 percent rise in total manufacturing output, data showed on Friday.
-In August, total manufacturing output rose 4.2 percent year-on-year.
+Output of electronics rose 1.6 percent in January-July from a year ago, lagging the 5.2 percent rise in total manufacturing output.
+Data on Friday is expected to show that industrial production was up 5.0 percent in August from a year ago, largely from increased biomedical output.

 Domestic electronics exports slid 11.8 percent in January-August from a year ago, a drop that economists say may be in part a result of some electronics production moving to lower-cost countries.